Bug report #8908

-#3 Updated by Josef Källgården over 6 years ago
+#3 Updated by Josef Källgården almost 7 years ago

 As Furieri explains in the discussion on spatalite ML it is the optimistic approach (GAIA_VECTORS_LIST_OPTIMISTIC) of the qgs data provider that makes a spatialite db not being updated when a spatialite view is added to qgis.
 But as explained in the description above, whenever a spatialite view is empty, the db gets updated.
 I think this is an inconsistent behaviour.